-Some people compare investing with individual stocks to betting at the beginning of the season on who will win the Super Bowl many months later.
+Some people compare investing by selecting individual stocks to betting at the beginning of the season on who will win the Super Bowl many months later.
 Continuing with this analogy, investing in passive, index-based ETFs would be similar to owning the entire National Football League (NFL).
 If you were bullish on the sport of football, you might choose to own part of the entire NFL – instead of an individual team.
 This way, you would make money off of a portion of all the revenue from all the teams collectively – regardless of which team wins the Super Bowl each year.

-Furthermore, if you owned an individual football team, there's always the chance that some freak event could severely damage your revenue stream, such as Hurricane Katrina flooding the Superdome in New Orleans and shutting down all play in that stadium for many years.
+Furthermore, if you owned an individual football team, there's always the chance that some freak event could upend your investment, such as Hurricane Katrina flooding the Superdome in New Orleans and shutting down all play in that stadium for many years.
 However, if you owned a portion of the entire NFL, you know that can never happen.
 A disaster affecting one individual team is mitigated by the collective performance of all the rest.
 So, under which scenario is there a higher chance you will make money at the end of each season?